-Morgan Stanley Performance:
+Select UMA Performance:

-The composite consists of 98 account(s) with a market value of \$46.9 million as of 06/30/2018.
-In this profile, the performance from January 1, 2011 through June 30, 2012 consists of accounts managed by the investment manager in this strategy in either the Morgan Stanley or the Smith Barney form of the Fiduciary Services program.
-From July 1, 2012 through December 31, 2015, performance consists of all Fiduciary Services (FS) accounts managed by the investment manager in this strategy, subject to any other limitations stated in this profile.
-From January 1, 2016, performance consists of the performance of all FS accounts (as described in the previous sentence) as well as the performance of all single style Select UMA accounts managed by the investment manager in this strategy, subject to any other limitations stated in this profile.
+In this profile, the performance from 1/1/2011 through June 2012 consists of accounts in either the Morgan Stanley or the Smith Barney form of the Fiduciary Services program.
+From July 2012, performance consists of all Fiduciary Services accounts managed by the investment manager in the strategy, subject to any other limitations stated in this profile.
 Performance composites calculated by Morgan Stanley include all fee-paying portfolios with no investment restrictions.
-New accounts are included beginning with the second full calendar month of performance.
-Terminated accounts are removed in the month in which they terminate (but prior performance of terminated accounts is retained).
+New accounts are included upon the first full quarter of performance.
+Terminated accounts are removed in the quarter in which they terminate.
 Performance is calculated on a total return basis and by asset weighting the individual portfolio returns using the beginning of period values.